 When the Ebola epidemic hit Sierra Leone, Handicap International opted to maintain its presence in the country, so that it could continue to provide its expertise in emergency humanitarian operations.

-The organization will continue to manage a fleet of ambulances covering the entire Freetown region until the crisis ends.
-These ambulances and their personnel apply a very strict decontamination protocol to prevent the virus from spreading.
-To protect other members of the household from contamination, teams equipped with spray guns accompany the ambulances on each trip and disinfect the rooms where sick people have been staying.
+The organization managed a fleet of ambulances covering the entire Freetown region.
+These ambulances and their personnel applied a very strict decontamination protocol to prevent the virus from spreading.
+To protect other members of the household from contamination, teams equipped with spray guns accompanied the ambulances on each trip and disinfected the rooms where sick people stayed.
 At the height of the epidemic, more than 200 people were working on this project.

 Since 2008 Handicap International has worked with teachers and the Ministry of Education to promote the inclusion of children with disabilities in mainstream schools.
 Handicap International facilitates the training of teachers in pedagogical techniques that take into account difficulties faced by children with disabilities and helps the Ministry of Education develop specific modules adapted to Sierra Leone to create inclusive learning environments.

 Handicap International works to reduce mortality rates and increase early detection of disability by improving mothers and children's access to healthcare in Sierra Leone.
 Early detection can be an important step towards minimizing or even preventing the effects of disability on children.

 THESE PROJECTS ARE POSSIBLE THANKS TO HANDICAP INTERNATIONAL DONORS, AND THE FOLLOWING FUNDING BODIES: